MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

   [Azure Synapse Link for Azure Cosmos DB][What is Azure Synapse Link for Azure Cosmos DB?] provides a way to run analytics on Azure Cosmos DB data by using Azure Synapse Analytics.
 As a result, you can combine various data services in solutions that use Azure Cosmos DB.

-- [Event Hubs][Event Hubs] can also provide an ingestion service that's scalable and secure.
+- Event Hubs can also provide an ingestion service that's scalable and secure.
 Unlike IoT Hub, which supports bidirectional communication with devices, Event Hubs supports one-way traffic.
 As a result, you can't use Event Hubs to send commands and policies back to devices.
 Event Hubs also doesn't offer device-level security.
 But Event Hubs is appropriate for environments with a high volume of messages from a low number of input devices.

 ## Considerations